daHatta/demo-oklch-color-palette/README.md

 ## Create Your Color-Palettes

-As recommended by Jordan Bowman, colors used in webprojects are distinguished in brand, accent and supporting colors.
+As recommended by **Jordan Bowman**, colors used in webprojects are distinguished in brand, accent and supporting colors.

 - **Brand Colors**: should be used for buttons, links, navigation and icons.
 - **Accent Colors**: recommended for headlines and design elements.